PaddlePaddle/docs/doc/fluid/user_guides/howto/training/train_on_baidu_cloud_en.rst

 .. _train_on_baidu_cloud_en:

-Distributed Training in Baidu Cloud
+Distributed Training on Baidu Cloud
 =====================================

 PaddlePaddle Fluid distributed training allows you to start distributed training without relying on cluster systems (such as MPI, Kubernetes).
 This chapter will use `Baidu Cloud <https://cloud.baidu.com/>`_ as an example to show you how to perform large-scale distributed tasks in a cloud environment or even a cloud GPU environment.
-.

 Create a cluster template
 ---------------------------